William Shatner, TV's Capt. Kirk, blasts into space

 VAN HORN, Texas (AP) — Hollywood’s Captain Kirk, 90-year-old William Shatner, blasted into space Wednesday in a convergence of science fiction and science reality, reaching the final frontier aboard a ship built by Jeff Bezos’ Blue Origin company.

-The “Star Trek” hero became the oldest person to ride a rocket, eclipsing the previous record — set by a passenger on a similar jaunt on a Bezos spaceship in July — by eight years.
+“What you have given me is the most profound experience," an exhilarated Shatner told Bezos after emerging from the capsule, the words spilling from him in a soliloquy almost as long as the flight.
+“I hope I never recover from this.
+I hope that I can maintain what I feel now.
+I don’t want to lose it.”

-Dressed in a royal blue flight suit, Shatner joined three fellow passengers, four to five decades younger, aboard the fully automated capsule that took off from remote West Texas for an up-and-down flight scheduled to last just 10 minutes or so.
+He said that going from the blue sky to the utter blackness of space was a moving experience: "In an instant you go, whoa, that’s death.
+That’s what I saw.”

-The spaceship aimed for an altitude of 66 miles (106 kilometers), at the fringes of space, after which the capsule was set to parachute back to the desert floor.
+Shatner became the oldest person in space, eclipsing the previous record — set by a passenger on a similar jaunt on a Bezos spaceship in July — by eight years.
+The flight included about three minutes of weightlessness and a view of the curvature of the Earth.

 Sci-fi fans reveled in the opportunity to see the man best known as the stalwart Capt.
 James T. Kirk of the starship Enterprise boldly go where no star of American TV has gone before.